garchompSD007/demo_project/README.md

 # demo_project
-This is just a test repository made while learning Git And GitHub
+This is just a test repository made while learning Git And GitHub.